Is Training A Dog With A Clicker Harmful? – Phoenix Scottsdale AZ Dog Training – Dog Trainer – Behaviorist

 Email: [email protected]

-The assumption is that there are only two types of learning, typically referred to as “type R” and “type S”.
+The assumption is that there are only two “ways” to train a dog, typically referred to as “type R” and “type S”.
 Type R, or respondent conditioning, or Classical Conditioning, is when a passive animal does a behavior because of a stimulus.
 Type S, or Operant Conditioning, is when an active animal does something, the animal notices a reinforcement as a result of doing that behavior, and, depending upon whether that reinforcement was perceived as pleasant or unpleasant, the behavior will then either be more or less likely to be done by that animal in the future, especially if the behavior is repeated again and again.

 For a while, all of this sounded great.
 Behavioral experiments could then be performed on animals, setting up situations and then measuring results.
 Scientists love things that can be added up with a computer, and charted on graphs.
 As a result, this became the dominant force in the scientific behavioral community.
 And in many ways, it still is the dominant force in animal behavior experiments.